carlssonnp/test-another-remote-/simulations/setup/README.md

 12: Get an `~/.Rprofile` from someone else.
 You should have two `Rprofile`s, one at `~/.Rprofile` and the other at `~/dev/avant-analytics/.Rprofile`.
 They're different and you want both of them!

+13a: See if you can login at avant.looker.com.
+If that doesn't work, request access to Looker by emailing BIpermissions@gmail.com.

-13: Ensure that you have:
+13b: Ensure that you have:

 ```
 export LOOKER_URL="https://avant.looker.com:19999/"